 Small Business Pollution Prevention Revolving Loans

 Purpose: The Small Business Pollution Prevention (P2) Loan Program was established to provide eligible small businesses with low-interest loans to implement P2 projects.
-Projects may either be identified through a waste reduction assessment under the Retired Engineers Technical Assistance Program (RETAP) or by the loan applicant.
+Projects may either be identified through an Integrated Assessment or by the loan applicant.

 Goals of the Program: To remove financing barriers for small businesses in Michigan by offering low-interest loans for projects that reduce waste, or conserve water or energy.
 The program provides an incentive for small businesses to initiate or expand on P2 activities in order to reduce waste, energy, and water usage and save money.

 Criteria: This financial assistance is available to any business that is independently owned and operated, is not dominant in its field, and employs 500 or fewer individuals.
 Projects considered for funding must meet the regulatory criteria for P2 (see "Eligibility" below).
 In addition, the applicant's lending institution must be willing to finance the project and participate with EGLE in the loan.
 The maximum loan amount is $400,000 with EGLE contributing a maximum of $200,000.